Gothicka-YW/YoWishlist-50/YoCatalog_HelpGuide.md

 - Avatars: Create a personal avatar catalog with groups, tags, descriptions, and image hosting.
 - Screen Grab: Capture and export a stitched image from the YoWorld template page for clean wish list or sales posts.
-- Wish Lists: Upload, name, save, and reuse images with quick forum BBCode.
+- Lists (formerly Wish Lists): Upload, name, save, and reuse images with quick forum BBCode.
 - Images: A second, separate image library with the same upload/save tools (for banners, art, etc.).

 The popup remembers your last tab and keeps a consistent width for a smooth workflow.
+It also persists `Limit`, `Scope`, your Lists title draft, and Avatars field drafts so you won’t lose work if the popup closes.

 No accounts or servers are required; your data is stored in Chrome storage.
 This tool isn’t affiliated with YoWorld or Big Viking Games.